Jaeoc/lmhyp/README.md

 Usage
 -----

+This function is based on a Bayes factor method by Mulder (2014).
+In essence, it uses a number of observations equal to the number of predictors in the linear model to construct a minimally informative prior, and the remainder of the observations are then used to test the hypotheses.

 The function `test_hyp` takes as primary input a linear model object and a string vector specifying hypotheses.
 Simply specify the linear model as you normally would in R using `lm`, although for interpretation purposes it is preferable to standardize variables first.

 ``` r